SQL you know but type safe parameterized, expressive & portable

 Driver Usage

-litdb drivers are lightweight data adapters providing a number of convenience APIs for executing SQL and parameters.
-They can be used with our without litdb SQL Builders, but offer the most value when used together.
+The litdb Drivers provide a unified interface for executing custom parameterized SQL, SQL Builders and SQL Fragments for their respective RDBMS.
+They're lightweight data adapters providing convenience APIs for executing SQL with named and positional parameters.
+They can be used without litdb SQL Builders, but offer the most value when used together.

 Example of using the Bun SQLite driver: